u0693875-billprisbrey/Researcher-Turnover-in-Windows/Project Documents/Project Issue (changes in PI not tracked).Rmd

 ***LOG:***

-*6 June 2025:*  Team meets and discusses the issue and potential solutions.
+*30 June 2025:*  Team meets and discusses the issue and potential solutions.

-*7 July 2025:*  Kaidon provides the following update via Teams:
+*1 July 2025:*  Kaidon provides the following update via Teams:

-  It looks 901 awards have had a PI Change.
+  It looks like 901 awards have had a PI Change.
 I'm going to look at the following table to identify the PIs over the lifetime of an award: ps_uu_eawd_tbl
 This has 640/901 of the awards that have had PI Changes.
 I'm not sure it is capturing the date of the PI Change itself, but I will check.
 This table tracks award transactions.
 Here is some documentation https://wiki.sys.utah.edu/display/UP/eAward%3A+Database+Tables